asmodeus812/elearning/cracking-coding-interview/8-bitwise-operations.md

 therefore `-1 = 1b111`.
 Note that above we take `2^(4-1) == 2^3`, since the top
 most bit is reserved for sign, effectively halving the range we can represent.

-Note how 0 and 8 are actually also mirrored, just as every other number in the range form `[7 to -7]` is, the only difference being the sign bit, and in total we still have 16 numbers we can represent. (from -1 to -7, from 1 to 7 = 14, then 0 and 8 = 2, totaling 16 unique numbers)
+Note how 0 and -8 are actually also mirrored, just as every other number in the range form `[7 to -7]` is, the only difference being the sign bit, and in total we still have 16 numbers we can represent. (from `-1 to -7, plus 1 to 7 = 14`, then `0 and 8 = 2`, totaling 16 unique numbers)

 This allows us to exploit negative numbers, which are very often used in bit wise operations to create masks such as: